hyu-iot/federated-learning/README.md

   * `model`: `["model.model_name"]`, Models to compare.
 It must only contain the model names from `model`'s `model_name` option.
 Single or multiple models are available.
   * `strategy`: `["strategy"]`, Strategies to compare.
 It must only contains strategies from `strategy` option.
 Single or multiple strategies are available.
   * `metrics`: `["loss", "accuracy", "f1-score", "precision", "recall"]`,  Metrics to visualize.
 Single or multiple metrics are available.

+# Custom Datasets and Models
+Custom datasets and custom models are appliable for test.

+### Custom Dataset

+### Custom Models
+The only thing to train and test your model is to put the path of your `custom_model.py` into the `config.json`.
+However, there are some rules to follow.
+* File name of the `.py` must be `custom_model.py`
+* The main class name must be `CustomModel`
+* The user must match the input channels and output number labels in their own model.
+The framework cannot automatically do this.
+For example, if you are using CIFAR-10 dataset which has 3 input channels and 10 labels, you must apply it to your own model.

+Use the provided example [`custom_model.py`](models/custom_model.py) for reference.